anirudh13verma/stock-simulator-multiplayer/README.md

 ## Starting Server

-To start the game, first you need to start the server.
+To use the simulator, first you need to start the server.
 In order to do that, find the server.py in the extracted zip location and run following command or just double-click the file:
 ```bash
 python3 server.py
 ```